Disclaimer:

 - the pilot is an employee (or similar) of an air carrier or aircraft operator; and

-- the aircraft is not operated by a Russian air carrier, not registered in Russia, and not owned or chartered(2) or otherwise controlled(1) by any Russian natural or legal person, entity or body.
+- the aircraft is not operated by a Russian air carrier, not registered in Russia, and not owned or chartered(Note 2) or otherwise controlled(Note 1) by any Russian natural or legal person, entity or body.

-Note 1: The concept of ‘control’ is understood in the ‘economic’ or ‘financial’ sense and not in the ‘technical’ or ‘operational’ sense (cf. para 48 of Judgement of the General Court Case T-233/22).
+Note 1: Except for non-scheduled flights, with regard to which a Russian natural or legal person, entity or body is in a position to effectively determine the place or time of its take-off or landing, the concept of ‘control’ is understood in the ‘economic’ or ‘financial’ sense and not in the ‘technical’ or ‘operational’ sense (cf. para 48 of Judgement of the General Court Case T-233/22).

 Note 2: The EU aviation law does not define ‘aircraft charter’.
-Member States authorities should apply the definition of ‘charter’ in accordance with their national legislation and relevant international agreements.
+EU Member States’ authorities should apply the definition of ‘charter’ in accordance with their national legislation and relevant international agreements.

-The Sanctions Regulations do not prevent an EU Member State from putting the aircraft on its national register, but after registration the aircraft may not be allowed to fly:
+The Sanctions Regulations do not prevent an EU Member State from entering the aircraft on its national register, but after registration the aircraft may not be allowed to fly:

 Why do the restrictive measures not include a general ban on an air carrier established in the European Union (an aircraft operator certificate (AOC) holder) from operating aircraft that would fall within the scope of Article 3d(1) of Regulation (EU) No 833/2014 for flights outside the European Union?